Team Sculpture: Engaging Young People and Communities Through Sculpture

 At Sculpture Placement Group, we believe in the power of sculpture to inspire, engage, and build confidence.
 Team Sculpture is our adaptable project framework designed for use in schools, community organisations, and care settings.
 It encourages meaningful connections with contemporary art through hands-on making, supporting skills development, creativity, and wellbeing along the way.

-Community Partnerships with AMINA
+Community Partnerships

 Team Sculpture has also been developed for community contexts, first piloted with AMINA – The Muslim Women’s Resource Centre’s Friendship Group.
 Over six sessions, the group explored creative wellbeing, confidence-building, and connection through sculpture.